sayedkamal2016/Scraping-information-from-GIF-website/README.md

 # Scraping-information-from-GIF-website
 The program checks messages on the GIF website (Main Pharmaceutical Inspectorate) and informs about new messages.

+You can simple run app via e.g. double click).
+Download it from [releases](https://github.com/olekstomek/Scraping-information-from-GIF-website/releases)

 Program written in Python using tkinter.
 You may need to install requests, webbrowser, lxml.